-It is well established that among major American religious groups Catholics, have, expect to have, and want to have the largest families.
-They are followed in turn by Protestants who in turn exceed Jews.
-Westoff, Potter and Sagi (1964) report that "religious preference, that is, preference for the Protestant, Catholic or Jewish faith, is the strongest of all major social influences on fertility."
-In this paper we shall address two problems.
+We shall address two problems.
 First, we shall attempt to account for differences in desired family size by religion.
-Second, we shall examine the routes to group mean desired family size.
-The first of these problems has been the subject of a large body of research which we shall review in this paper.
-The second issue is, in a sense, derivative from the first, yet distinct.
-Groups may well want the same family size (i.e., group mean fertility) but arrive at their result through different routes.
-Thus, we shall be examining: (a) religious group differences in family size desires, and (b) religious group differences in determinants of family size desires.
+Second, we shall examine the routes to group, mean, desired family size.
+The first of these problems has been the subject of a large body of research that we shall review in this paper.
+The second issue is, in a sense, derived from the first yet is distinct.
+Groups may well want the same family size (i.e. group mean fertility) but arrive at their result through different routes.
+Thus, we shall be examining: (1) religious group differences in family size desires and (2) religious group differences in determinants of family size desires.

 Religious group differences in family size desires have been attributed by one or more authors to social characteristics, to ideology, to minority group status, and to religion itself.
-The characteristics hypothesis shifts the problem focus from inter-religious fertility differentials to differences which flow from the social characteristics which are associated with the three major religious groups.
-In doing so it does effectively eliminate Protestant-Jewish differences on outcomes in almost all elements in the fertility complex (Freedman, Whelpton & Smit, 1961).
-However, matching on social characteristics, while useful, creates a new set of problems and does not adequately resolve the initiating problems.
-First, matching on social characteristics increases the Catholic/non-Catholic differences.
-For example, fertility desire is negatively correlated with education for Protestants while it is positively correlated with education for Catholics.
-Jews show a somewhat ambiguous relationship between education and family size desire.(1) Second, even though Protestant-Jewish differentials in outcomes are largely eliminated, possible differences in process or routes are not dealt with.
+The characteristics hypothesis shifts the problem focus from interreligious fertility differentials to differences that stem from social characteristics associated with the three major religious groups.
+In doing so, it does effectively eliminate Protestant-Jewish differences on outcomes in almost all elements in the fertility complex (Freedman et al., 1961).
+Although it is useful, matching on social characteristics, however, creates a new set of problems and does not adequately resolve the initiating problems.
+First, matching on social characteristics increases the Catholic-non-Catholic differences.
+For example, fertility desire is negatively correlated with education for Protestants, whereas it is positively correlated with education for Catholics.
+Jews show a somewhat ambiguous relationship between education and family size desire.
+Second, even though Protestant-Jewish differentials in outcomes are largely eliminated, possible differences in process or routes are not dealt with.
 As we shall show further on, group similarities in outcomes are unrelated to similarities in process.